Companies In Maldives Say “Indians Need Not Apply”, Know All About India’s Worsening Ties With Maldives

 June 22nd, 2018 / 10:30 AM

-The relationship between Indian and the island nation of Maldives has become sour in recent years.
+The relationship between India and the island nation of Maldives has become sour in recent years.
 In the last seven days, several issues have further put a strain on the tenuous diplomatic relationship.

 The Maldives has recently conveyed to India that it will not extend beyond June 30 the lease of two Indian helicopters or the visas of personnel manning them.
 As reported by the Hindu, the major issue was the presence of the navy men accompanying the helicopters.
 This signals a definite downturn in defence cooperation between the two countries, which normally coordinate maritime and EEZ (Exclusive Economic Zone) patrols together.
 As per reports, a high-level meeting is planned for this month-end to find possible ways to end the logjam.

 This was followed by a revelation that over 2000 Indian workers have either lost their jobs in the Maldives or were denied employment visas to work there in the last three months.

 Even more pressing are public advertisements from companies in the Maldives that are hiring that clearly say “Indians need not apply”, as they would not be given work permits, as reported by the Hindu.
 Efforts to resolve the issue have been initiated by the Indian Ministry of External Affairs although the Maldives government has refuted denying work permits to Indians.